atn832/cel-dart/README.md

 ### Implementation details

 * Difference between [Value.value] and [Value.convertToNative].
 While both are the same in the case of primitive wrappers such as IntValue, DoubleValue... they are different for ListValue and MapValue.
 For example for a ListValue, ListValue.value is a List<Value>, while Value.convertToNative will return List<whatever>, whatever being a non-Value type.
+* environmentOptions and [standardDeclarations](https://github.com/atn832/cel-dart/blob/f40cde8793c4c5a1f16be186de3c859ff1cead0e/lib/src/checker/standard.dart) don't actually do anything yet.
+In the future, they may be used to check whether some function has indeed been declared in [Interpretable.planCall](https://github.com/atn832/cel-dart/blob/85646886e5c829832bed9a5e5b23a519c403e4ce/lib/src/interpreter/planner.dart#L53) when it calls resolveFunction.
+Doing so might help throw an Exception early if the function name is not an declared function.